garypolhill/netlogo-math/README.md

+# Note Bene

+This version of the code has been updated to 6.3, but since the old version of the extension still works, then there is currently no need to release it to Netlogo.
+We want to keep the workload on the maintainers of NetLogo to a minimum.

 # netlogo-math
 Implement access to the Math library from inside Java.
 Many of these commands, such as `expm1`, `log1p` and `hypot` will produce better numerical accuracy than calculating them using expressions in code.
 The following summarizes the commands available.